 Tarrant kissed her up against the door to her cabin.
 “Forget I mentioned it,” he said in her ear.
 “Please.”

 Dayna tugged him into the cabin before anyone else came wandering past and caught them.
 She moved nearer, shifting in against him, glad of his warmth.
-Some days it seemed as if space really was just as icy cold as everyone said it was.
+Some days it seemed as if space really was just as icy cold as everyone said.
 She shivered and then raised her head, wanting to say something about being alive – that it wasn’t something, it was everything – but she caught the glint in his eye and realised that she didn’t have to.
 She breathed out.
 There always were a lot of things she never had to spell out to Tarrant.

 And they were alive, and alive together; never more so.
 They could keep the past at bay for a while longer.